 This blog post provides guidelines, not legal advice.
 Use your own judgement, or better yet, involve a lawyer to help draft and review your policy.
 Alternatively, ActiveState has a 20-year track record of helping our enterprise and OEM customers review and understand their open source license obligations.
 Connect with us to review any of your open source needs.

 Open Source Software License Types

 Generally, there are two widely accepted and recognized categories into which the majority of open source licenses fall, as well as a few minor ones.

 Major types of open source licenses:

-- Permissive Licenses – applied to any code that can be freely (as in freedom, not $0) used, modified and redistributed.
-Permissive-licensed code can be included in proprietary, derivative software.
+- Permissive Licenses – applied to any code that can be freely used, modified and redistributed.
+Permissive-licensed code can be included in proprietary software.
 Popular examples include MIT, BSD, and Microsoft Public License (Ms-PL).

-- Remember that while permissive licenses are not as restrictive as copyleft licenses, they still require compliance with a number of obligations (such as inclusion of the original license or copyright) before they can be redistributed.
+- Remember that while permissive licenses are not as restrictive as copyleft licenses, they still require compliance with a number of obligations (such as the inclusion of the original license or copyright notice) before they can be redistributed.

-Arguably, the third most common type of open source license is “None”.
-If you randomly check check Github for popular, publicly available repos, it won’t take long before you find one that doesn’t have a license associated with it.
-The same can be said for packages located in CPAN, PyPI, npm, etc. While there are no rules that authors MUST include a license when they publish their software, there are laws about redistributing non-licensed software.
+Arguably, the third most common type of license is “None”.
+If you randomly check Github for popular, publicly-available repos, it won’t take long before you find one that doesn’t have a license associated with it.
+The same can be said for packages located in CPAN, PyPI, npm, etc. This doesn’t mean that anyone is free to use the software though.
+When software is created, the creator (or their employer) usually gains copyright on the software – giving them the exclusive right to reproduce the work.
+While there are no laws that authors MUST include a license when they distribute their software, there are laws about redistributing copyrighted software without a license.